mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 ![logFileRotation](/assets/images/logFileRotation.JPG){:class="img-responsive"}

-## Solution
+## Solution : Hot-warm architecture for log analytics with Elasticsearch

-We are going to install a Hot-Cold Logging Cluster on the Elasticsearch Service as shown in the following figure.
+We are going to install a Hot-Warm-Cold Logging Cluster on the Elasticsearch Service as shown in the following figure.

 ![hot-warm-architecture](/assets/images/hot-warm-elastic.jpg){:class="img-responsive"}